 - 1. Complete the requirements of the degree program.
 In addition to courses pertaining to the major, each program includes a general education core as follows: - a.
 Associate in Arts 35 credits (except the A.A. in Music) Eng.
-101-102 6 credits Laboratory science 8 credits 3 credits Mathematics elective (minimum) Social science electives 9 credits Humanities electives 9 credits 20 credits b.
-Associate in Science Eng.
+101-102 6 credits 8 credits Laboratory science 3 credits Mathematics elective (minimum) Social science electives 9 credits Humanities electives 9 credits b.
+Associate in Science 20 credits Eng.
 101-102 6 credits Laboratory science 8 credits Social science electives 6 credits - 2.
 Present at least 60 credits, of which at least 30 must be earned at HCC.
 However, students may request a waiver of this requirement, through the office of the vice president of Academic Affairs. - 3.
 Achieve a cumulative GPA of at least 2.0. - 4.
-Satisfy all financial obligations to the college.
+Satisfy all financial obligations to the college. - 5.
+Demonstrate basic computational skills competency-applies to all students beginning their studies at

-Grading Policy
+Gr ading Policy

-Grade Numerical Score Credit Points
+Numerical Score Credit Points

-А Work of superior and 93-100 4.00
+Work of superior and 93-100 4.00

-A- outstanding quality 90-92 3.65
+outstanding quality 90-92 3.65

-B+ 87-89 3.35
+87-89 3.35

-В Work decidedly above-average 83-86 3.00
+Work decidedly above-average 83-86 3.00

-B- 80-82 2.65
+80-82 2.65

-C+ 77-79 2.35
+77-79 2.35

-С Work of average quality 73-76 2.00
+Work of average quality 73-76 2.00

-C- 70-72 1.65
+~ • • 70-72 1.65

-D+ 67-69 1.35
+67-69 1.35

-D Work decidedly below average, but passing 63-66 1.00
+Work decidedly below average, but passing 63-66 1.00

-D- 60-62 0.65
+, , , , , 60-62 0.65

-F Work not passing, no credit 0-59 0.00
+Work not passing, no credit 0-59 0.00

+1 0.

-AW Administratively withdrawn from class due to excessive absences; not calculated into GPA.
+not calculated into GPA.

-I Incomplete 70,100
+Incomplete

-S Satisfactory 70-100
+Satisfactory 70-100

-U Unsatisfactory 0-69
+Unsatisfactory 0-69

-W WX Audit Withdrew from class.
-(Not calculated into GPA) Administratively withdrawn from class; never attended.
-(Not calculated into GPA).
-Auditing a course
+Auditing a course.

+(Effective Fall 1998, developmental course grades are preceeded by an X.)

+Numerical Score Work of superior and outstanding quality Work decidedly above-average Work of average quality Work decidedly below average, but passing Work not passing, no credit Administratively withdrawn from class due to not calculated into GPA.
+Incomplete Satisfactory Unsatisfactory Withdrew from class.
+(Not calculated into C Administratively withdrawn from class; new Auditing a course.
+Work of superior and93-100outstanding quality90-9287-8987-89Work decidedly above-average83-8680-8277-79Work of average quality73-7670-7267-69Work decidedly below average, but passing63-6660-6260-62Work not passing, no credit0-59Administratively withdrawn from class due to excessive absences;not calculated into GPA.IncompleteSatisfactory70-100Unsatisfactory0-69Withdrew from class.
+(Not calculated into GPA)Administratively withdrawn from class; never attended.
+(Not calculated into GPA)Administratively withdrawn from class; never attended.
+(Not calculated into GPA)